-If you need to install Windows 10, but you are not sure how to do it, keep on reading and we will walk you through every step; from what you need before starting to how to make bootable USB/DVD and install the software.
+If you need to install Windows 10, but you are not sure how to do it, keep on reading and we will walk you through every step; from what you need before starting to how to make a bootable pen drive DVD and install the software.

 Follow these steps to create installation media (USB flash drive or DVD) you can use to clean install Windows 10.